 The policy for Special Educational Needs is reviewed annually and approved by staff, Governors and parents.
+This policy is due for review September 2017.

 This policy has been written in consultation with the following:

 Special Educational Needs and Disability code of practice 0 - 25: Department for Education/Department for Health - July 2014